Cincinnati vs. Tulsa NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Cincinnati and its opponents have gone over the current 54.5-point total in four of eight games (50%) this season.
+- Cincinnati has combined with its opponents to score more than 54.5 points in four of eight games this season.

 - Bearcats games have an average total of 52.7 points this season, 1.8 fewer than Saturday's over/under.